PeerlessDON25/writetech-portfolio-abdulraheem/blog/blog-posts/navigating-docs.md

 To show your author profile and icon in blog posts:
 - Define your author in `blog/authors.yml` with a unique key.
 - Use the `image_url` field for your profile picture.
 You can link directly to a GitHub-hosted image using the `/raw/` path.
-- Reference your author key in the blog post frontmatter (e.g., `author: benson`).
+- Reference your author key in the blog post frontmatter (e.g., `author: AbdulRaheem`).

 ## 3. Fixing Frontmatter Errors

 Docusaurus expects specific formats:
-- For a single author, use `author: benson` (not a list).
+- For a single author, use `author: AbdulRaheem` (not a list).
-- For multiple authors, use `author: [benson, anotherAuthor]`.
+- For multiple authors, use `author: [Don, anotherAuthor]`.
 - Tags can be listed as an array: `tags: [docusaurus, api]`.

 If you see errors, double-check your frontmatter for typos or formatting issues.